 Prospective peer reviewers must be:

-- Willing and able to provide written and oral comments based on their professional knowledge, not their personal opinion
+- Willing and able to provide written and oral comments based on their professional knowledge

-- Expert in the subject area to be reviewed
+- Experts in the subject area to be reviewed

 They must also: